 According to the American Stroke Foundation, stroke is the number one cause of adult disability and the third leading cause of death in the US.
-Sedgwick County EMS encourages older adults and caregivers to know the signs of a stroke and how to react to help limit the severity their effects.
+Older adults and caregivers should know the signs of a stroke and how to react to help limit the severity their effects.